 Once the process is done, you can go to the H drive to view the recovered files which is in the Recovery_date_number format.

-2. To recover the PDF and Word files from the C drive to the H drive with the regular mode:
+Example: To recover the PDF and Word files from the C drive to the H drive with the Regular mode:

 Winfr C: H: /regular /n *.pdf /n *.docx

-3. To recover JPG photos from your Pictures folder to the H drive with the extensive mode:
+Example: To recover JPG photos from your Pictures folder to the H drive with the Extensive mode:

 Winfr C: H: /extensive /n \Users\<username>\Pictures\*.JPG